-The Akron Metropolitan Housing Authority provides quality, affordable housing as a platform to develop people, property and community.
+The Akron Metropolitan Housing Authority provides quality, affordable housing and services as a platform to develop people, property and community.

-We envision a community that fosters individual development and growth through stable, affordable housing empowering all citizens to reach their full potential.
+We envision a community that fosters individual development and growth through stable and affordable housing, empowering all to reach their full potential.

 Message from the Director

-The Akron Metropolitan Housing Authority (AMHA) is one of over 3,000 public housing agencies in the United States.
-Since our founding in 1938 AMHA has been a leader in providing high quality affordable housing and services to assist low income citizens in Summit County who cannot afford market rate housing.
+The Akron Metropolitan Housing Authority (AMHA) is nationally accredited by the Affordable Housing Accreditation Board.
+AMHA is one of only a handful of nationally accredited agencies out of over 3,000 public housing agencies in the United States.
+Since our founding in 1938, AMHA has been a leader in providing high-quality affordable housing and services to assist low income citizens in Summit County who cannot afford market rate housing.